syncfusion-content/javascript-docs/js/Chart/Getting-Started.md

 {% include image.html url="/js/Chart/Getting-Started_images/Getting-Started_img3.png" Caption="Chart"%}

-Refer [Axis](Axis.html) section to know more about axis types, adding multiple axes and other customization options.
+Refer to the [Axis](Axis.html) section to know more about axis types, adding multiple axes and other customization options.

 ## Add Data Labels

 You can add data labels to improve the readability of the chart.
-This can be achieved by enabling *visible* option in **dataLabel** option.
-Now, the data labels will be rendered at the top of all the data points.
+This can be achieved by enabling the *visible* option in **dataLabel** option.
+Now, the data labels are rendered at the top of all the data points.

 The following code example illustrates this,